CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

   exceptional to lead the Alliance on its next phase in the new position of Executive Director.
 banner_title: Would you like to be CMHAA's first Executive Director?
-banner_description: If you want to take a lead role in improving workplace mental health, this position could be for you.
+banner_description: If you want to play a lead role in improving workplace mental health, this position could be for you.
 banner_image: ""
 banner_right_image: img/online-job-search-looking-for-a-job-job-search-apply-now-dynamic-workplace-searching-internet_t20_nl4a18.jpg